Bula!

 19. Put your angling skills to the test

 Fiji is a paradise for those who love dropping a line into the water, given the rich marine biodiversity in the surrounding waters.
-Some resorts offer game fishing tours and boat charters for guests who are keen on catching various kinds of fishes.
+Some resorts offer game fishing tours and boat charters for guests who are keen on catching various kinds of fish.

 20. Learn to prepare Fijian sashimi